COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 An agency of the Commonwealth (e.g., the Department of Housing and Community Development) would administer the program.
 This includes reviewing applications from landlords, giving landlords the premium money to purchase surety bonds from a licensed surety bond company, reimbursing surety bond companies for eventual claims, and preventing fraud and abuse.

-Clerks of the trial court would examine nonpayment filings for evidence (or check a database) that a surety bond has been issued and payment remains outstanding on that address.
-They would reject nonpayment filings for that unit until after the bond has been closed out.
+Clerks of the trial court would examine nonpayment and "no fault" filings for evidence (or check a database) that a surety bond has been issued and payment remains outstanding on that address.
+They would reject nonpayment and "no fault" filings for that unit until after the bond has been closed out.

 Why make it effective the day of signing, as opposed to retroactive to the date of emergency or in the future?